mhzaman-cs/mhzaman-cs/README.md

 - <a href="https://github.com/MuhammadZ985/GetStocks">GetStocks</a>: GetStocks offers the data visualization of any stock along with providing a recommendation about whether or not the stock should be bought or sold.
 This recommendation will be displayed on a meter based on how strong the recommendation is.

+- <a href="https://github.com/MuhammadZ985/Forex">Forex</a>: Currency conversion fees are usually considered to be unavoidable.
+But due to the amount of money exchanged globally between different currencies, traders could easily exchange the money directly between themselves, thus avoiding the conversion fees.
+This website is where people would post what currencies they have and which ones they desire.
+Once a match is found they meet up and trade.

 <h3 align="left">👨‍💻 All of my projects are available at <a href="https://github.com/MuhammadZ985">https://github.com/MuhammadZ985</a></h3>

 <h3 align="left">📫 How to reach me **mh.zaman.4069@gmail.com**</h3>